sjlu/itunes-to-rdio/README.md

     `http://developer.rdio.com/member/register`

-- Edit the invoke script with the proper Rdio Playlist IDs and iTunes URLs.
+- Edit the invoke script `invoke.php` with the proper Rdio Playlist IDs and iTunes URLs.

     - You must already have created the playlist.
     - You can find iTunes RSS feeds here:

         `http://itunes.apple.com/rss/generator/`

-- THEN:

-        You can use the invoke script:
+- You can then execute the invoke script by:

     `php invoke.php`

-        -- OR --

-        You can run the script individually:
+- Or you can run the script as a one time use:

-        `php itunes-to-rdio.php <Rdio Playlist ID> <iTunes Playlist URL>`
+    `php itunes-to-rdio.php <Rdio Playlist ID> <iTunes RSS URL>`

-Example iTunes URL:
+### Example iTunes URL:

 `http://ax.itunes.apple.com/WebObjects/MZStoreServices.woa/ws/RSS/topsongs/sf=143441/limit=100/json`

-Example Rdio Playlist URL:
+### Example Rdio Playlist URL:

 `http://www.rdio.com/#/people/sluzorz/playlists/294061/Mixed_(Rock__Pop)/`

+Note from the above URL, that `294061` is the ID that the script requires.

 How it works
 ============